Extended eigenvarieties for overconvergent cohomology: Introduction

 Our construction of these eigenvarieties appears in Section \ref{eigenvarieties}.
 For the purposes of the introduction, we have the following vague statement: \begin{thmx} Let $F$ be a number field and let $\mbf{H}$ be a connected reductive group over $F$ which is split at all places above $p$.
 Set $\mbf{G}={\rm Res}_{\Q}^{F}\mbf{H}$.
 Then the eigenvarieties for $\mbf{G}$ constructed in \cite{han} naturally extend to adic spaces $\ms{X}_{\mbf{G}}$ over the extended weight space $\mc{W} = \Spa(\Zp[[T_{0}^{\prime}]],\Zp[[T_{0}^{\prime}]])^{an}$, where $T_{0}^{\prime}$ is a certain quotient of the $\Zp$-points $T_{0}$ of a maximal torus in a suitable model of $\mbf{G}$ over $\Zp$. \end{thmx}

 The assumption that $\mbf{H}$ is split at all places above $p$ is made for convenience only; it makes it easy to define a `canonical' Iwahori subgroup.
-We believe that it should be relatively straightforward to generalise our constructions by instead choosing a compact open with an Iwahori decomposition.
+We believe that it should be relatively straightforward to generalise our constructions to general quasi-split $\mbf{G}$ over $\Q$ (or to the setting of \cite{loe}).
 The resulting theory would, however, be even more notationally cumbersome, so we have decided to stick to the simpler (but still very general) situation in this paper.

 As a secondary goal, we show (Theorem \ref{gluedgalois}) that when $\mbf{G}={\rm Res}_{\Q}^{F}\GL_{n/F}$, where $F$ is a CM or totally real number field, the reduced eigenvariety that we construct carries a Galois determinant (in the language of \cite{che}) satisfying the expected compatibilities between Frobenii at unramified places and the eigenvalues of Hecke operators.
 This shows that, in these cases, the new systems of Hecke eigenvalues that we construct in characteristic $p$ carry arithmetic information.